ShanthalRose/Airline_Reservation_System/README.md

 Features for Passenger:
 Passenger can create a new account in order to log in.
 Passenger can see available flights.
-Passenger Can make a booking, view current bookings and payment.
+Passenger Can make a booking, view current bookings and can make a payment.